 - Never write responses to negative reviews when you’re mad.
 Sleep on it.
 Save it in notepad on your desktop and re-read it in a few days.
 There’s no rush and things written in emotional moments are rarely what you want in public view.

-- Remember that the response will be read by more than just the reviewer.
+- Remember that the response will be read by future customers, too.
 Over the months and years, your place page may be reviewed hundreds or thousands of times by potential customers making buying decisions based on others’ reviews.
 It’s arguable that the content you put on this response is more important than most content you put on your website – and it deserves some thought.

 - Don’t just take the issue offline.
-Don’t respond telling them to call you to discuss.
+Don’t respond telling them to call you to discuss every time.
 Give some form of response on the web in public view, even if you end up continuing the conversation later.
 Taking it offline has the feeling of whispering in front of dinner guests – it’s a bit rude.
+However if there is an issue of privacy for the customer, that’s a different story.
+But I would still come back later and write a response about how the issue was handled without exposing private info.

 - Don’t get personal, even if they did.
 Sometimes reviewers write when they’re ticked off, and they attack specific employees of your company.
 Simply mark these as inappropriate and use the established editorial process to remove them.
 Google doesn’t want that type of review on there either.

 - Take Ownership.
 You are responsible for your company, and sometimes business is just not fair.
 You own both the issue and the response to it.
-Many times reviewers just want to be listened to.
+Many times reviewers just want to be listened to and will remove the review when they feel like more than a number.

 - Nobody’s perfect, people know that.
 But most importantly, you are speaking to future customers at this moment.
 It’s okay to humanize the situation and admit that you just made a mistake and apologize.